Dicey Games: Shared Sources of Randomness in Distributed Systems: Introduction

 In the context of zero-sum games, dicey games represent a natural intermediate notion between the independent randomisation studied by Cournot~\cite{Cournot1838}, von Neumann and Morgenstern~\cite{vNM44}, and Nash~\cite{Nas50}, and the shared randomness inherent to correlated equilibria~\cite{Aum1974,AD74}.
 In correlated equilibria, all players can coordinate using one common source of randomness, which makes it a special case of ours.
 Universal access to shared randomness is rarely realistic.
 As Goldreich notes in his book on pseudorandomness~\cite{Gol10}: ``randomness is not an inherent property of an object, but is rather subjective to the observer.''
 This motivates modelling the topology of shared randomness as a part of the input, where correlation is limited by the specific sources an agent can observe.

 Similar to how such concurrent games have found its uses in economics, formal verification~\cite{Umm10,kwiatkowska2018equilibria,AGHHKNPSW21}, economics~\cite{EconNash99}, social choice~\cite{HOWARD1992142,socialchoiceself2002} and even biology~\cite{smith1982evolution}, we foresee that our extension also models several settings in these fields.
-We highlight some areas and results which support this claim. \paragraph{Computer Science.} Unrestricted access to shared randomness can degrade privacy (for example, in systems that are involved in secret sharing)~\cite{Bellare2020}, it may bias system behaviour~\cite{Syta2017}, create unintended communication channels~\cite{Simmons1984}, or violate correctness assumptions of distributed protocols~\cite{Gilad2017}.
+We highlight some areas and results which support this claim.

+\subparagraph*{Computer Science.} Unrestricted access to shared randomness can degrade privacy (for example, in systems that are involved in secret sharing)~\cite{Bellare2020}, it may bias system behaviour~\cite{Syta2017}, create unintended communication channels~\cite{Simmons1984}, or violate correctness assumptions of distributed protocols~\cite{Gilad2017}.
 By modelling interactive and distributed systems that need to be verified under restricted randomness as games, we can enforce independence where needed, prevent accidental information leakage, maintain fairness and privacy guarantees, and model realistic constraints.
+Concurrent game models for computer science have often used the assumption that players belonging to a same coalition can resort to a shared source of randomness, but some recent work~\cite{DBLP:journals/corr/abs-2601-18303} has also considered the case of individual randomisation for games played on graphs.

-\paragraph{Economics} Agents’ strategies in economic and financial settings are more accurately modelled by different topologies of shared randomness~\cite{bergemann2016bayes}.
+\subparagraph*{Economics.} Agents’ strategies in financial settings are more accurately modelled by different topologies of shared randomness~\cite{bergemann2016bayes}.
 Firms, consumers, and institutions often face legal, informational, or organizational constraints that limit their ability to randomise~\cite{kuhn2001fighting, vives2011information}.
 Such restrictions prevent tacit coordination and collusion, preserve decentralised decision-making, and sustain incentive compatibility~\cite{hayek1945use}.